Log-s/3d-interface-opengl/README.md

 To launch the programm, use `python3 moteur.py nameOfTheFile.obj`.
 A window will appear modeling your 3D model.
 You will be able to :
-* scroll down to pull away from the object
+* scroll down to zoom out from the object
-* scroll up to get closer to the object
+* scroll up to zoom in to the object
-* turn around the object using your left mouse click
+* turn around the object using your mouse